SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 :point_right: In the Postman collection you imported, try out the requests in the folder "**(A) Before @readonly annotations**", running them in the order they're presented (the creation of the new book is for the new author, which needs to exist first).

-If you want to use the command line instead of Postman, use the following invocations:
+If you want to use the command line instead of Postman, use the following invocations.

-1) Add author "Iain M Banks":
+First, add the author "Iain M Banks":

-**Bash**
+**curl**
 ```
 curl \
   -d '{"ID": 162, "name": "Iain M Banks"}' \